hillwithsmallfields/qs/inventories/README.md

 This is the main program, and it looks for where an item is stored, or reports about storage locations.
-It can be run as a one-shot command line, or as a CLI, and when complete, as a server over TCP or UDP.
+It can be run as a one-shot command line, or as a CLI, or as a server over TCP or UDP.

 It takes the first entry on its command line, or an input line when running as a CLI, as a command, and the rest as things to look for, if